Virginia State

 Lesson – Preparing for spending shocks

 Defining terminology associated with inheritance and estate planning.
-Lesson – Simple and Living Wills
+Lesson – Who Gets Your Stuff When You’re Gone?

 Examining components and purposes of a personal net worth statement.
 Lesson – renter’s Insurance